 The closest thing N26 has to a savings account is its Spaces feature, but this doesn’t earn you interest.
 Nevertheless, it’s convenient for people who like to visualize their money in separate sub-accounts.
 For those looking to earn money on their savings, Barclay’s Online Savings Account could be a great option.
 It offers an APY of 1.70% and there are no monthly maintenance fees.
 Also, it doesn’t require a monthly minimum balance.

 N26 money market accounts

 N26 doesn’t offer a money market account.
 Two great external options are through BBVA and TIAA Bank.
-Both provide a high rate of 2.15%, although BBVA requires you to have at least $10,000 to get that rate.
-If you can’t deposit that much, the rate is still high at 2.00%.
+Although BBVA requires you to have at least $10,000 to get a higher rate.
 For TIAA, you’ll need to have at least $5,000 to open an account.

 N26 doesn’t offer a certificate of deposit (CD) account.
 If you’re looking to open a CD and earn better interest than with standard savings, you might look into BBVA or Capital One.
 BBVA’s 12-month term offers a rate of 1.50% with a deposit of at least $500, plus there are no maintenance fees.
 Capital One offers a 2.20% APY for a 1-year CD, but there is no minimum to open the account.
 This option could work for customers with less than $500 to deposit.